FFAC(LEGAL) - WELLNESS AND HEALTH SERVICES: MEDICAL TREATMENT

 Immunity from Liability

-A person who in good faith takes, or fails to take, any action related to the administration of epinephrine auto-injectors is immune from civil or criminal liability or disciplinary action resulting from that action or failure to act, including:
+A person who in good faith takes, or fails to take, any action related to Education Code Chapter 38, Subchapter E, related to the maintenance and administration of epinephrine auto-injectors and asthma medicine, is immune from civil or criminal liability or disciplinary action resulting from that action or failure to act, including:

-- Supervising or delegating the administration of an epinephrine auto-injector;
+- Supervising or delegating the administration of an epinephrine auto-injector or asthma medicine;

-- Possessing, maintaining, storing, or disposing of an epinephrine auto-injector;
+- Possessing, maintaining, storing, or disposing of an epinephrine auto-injector or asthma medicine;

 - Providing, or assisting in providing, training, consultation, or advice in the development, adoption, or implementation of policies, guidelines, rules, or plans; or